This post may contain affiliate links which won’t change your price but will share some commission.

 Instant Pot Steel Cut Oatmeal Tips

-I love different combinations of frozen fruit, and the Dole Strawberries, Peaches, and Bananas blend is especially delicious in oatmeal.
+I love different combinations of frozen fruit, and the combination of strawberries, peaches, and bananas is especially delicious in oatmeal.
 I simply warm it up on the stove with a little maple syrup and lemon juice while the oats are cooking.
 Another option is to add the fruit to the Instant Pot along with the oats, which cooks the fruit down a bit more.

 To cook the oats in the Instant Pot, I like to let the pressure release naturally for 10 minutes to get the ideal texture.
 But if you’re in a hurry, you can cut that down to 5 minutes, then do a quick release.
 Stir the oatmeal and give it a couple minutes to thicken.